Spouses, Domestic Partners and Children

 - Mannerheimin lastensuojeluliitto - The Mannerheim League for Child Welfare.
 They offer help with child care.
 The League’s child care services are meant to meet temporary and short term needs for child care assistance.
 Their services are available around the clock and also on weekends.

 Public daycare for my toddler was a highlight of the year in Finland - she speaks more Finnish than English at this point!
 And it has been an amazing foray into Finnish culture and daily life.

 The public school (K-12) year usually runs from mid-August to the end of May or early June, with 190 days of attendance over a five-day week, and a four- to seven-hour school day.

 The school system in Finland is considered one of the best in the world, with that said, though, it is completely different from the U.S. The Finnish kids start school older, but they also do not go to school at 8:30 - 3:00 Monday - Friday.
 Each grade has its own schedule with regards to when school starts and ends. -U.S. Scholar Grantee 2013-2014

 There is slight variation in the school calendar between different cities and schools.
-If you plan on placing children in Finnish schools, you should arrive in Finland before mid-August.
+If you plan on placing your children in Finnish schools, you should arrive in Finland before mid-August.
 Generally, the school year has two terms, with a two-week holiday at Christmas.
 There is also a vacation week at Easter, and another in February or March for winter vacation.
-In addition, some schools have a vacation week during the fall.
+Additionally, some schools have a vacation week during the fall.
 Day care centers operate throughout the year, but are closed for public holidays and the summer holiday season.